UP IN THE AIR

 "Now you're gonna get it!"
 Raidramon said, then arched his back and let his sparking spikes unleash their payload.

 Arukenimon bounded away from the blue blasts only to land right between Garurumon and Pegasusmon.
-They rushed and pinned her down for a moment, but she slapped them away and got back on her six legs, glaring daggers at Raidramon.
-Seeing that blue lizard Digivolve with someone besides the foul-mouthed brat had really rattled her, and now she realized she was outnumbered.
+They rushed and pinned her down for a second, but she slapped them away and got back on her six legs, glaring daggers at Raidramon.
+Seeing the blue lizard Digivolve with someone besides the foul-mouthed brat had really rattled her, and suddenly she realized she was outnumbered.
 Even though she was an Ultimate, the three of them were fast and could whittle her down, and she couldn't afford to let that happen now!
 "Well, children, it's your lucky day!" she declared.